 We effectively engage a large audience through our web site, social media such as Facebook, media contacts, group presentations, and event participations.
 Our District continues to expand outreach to the public and our ethnically diversified populations.
-We had several media contacts/ press releases/interviews-on ticks, rabies, and bed bugs.
+We had several media contacts/press releases/interviews-the majority on rabies, due to the significant rabies-positive bats detected in Alameda County, in 2015.

-The District's website received 1,092,110 hits in 2014-averaging 91,009 hits per month; this is an increase of 2.6% over 2013.
-Our website provides useful information to visitors, and is a conduit for residents to request our service, as well as email correspondence.
+The District's website received 1,438,234 hits in 2015-averaging 119,853 hits per month; this is an increase of 31.7% over 2014.
+Our website provides useful information to visitors, and is a conduit for Requests for Service from the public, as well as email correspondence.
+The District is currently rebuilding the website for 2016 to facilitate regular and timely updates for the public on critical public health issues including the emergence of the Zika virus.

-Fifty-seven days of events and presentations were provided to the public at schools and organizations throughout the county; among them were the Bed Bug Certification Training for Property Management Professionals, Oakland Airport Earth Day, Hayward Arbor Day, San Leandro Cherry Festival, Oakland High School Futurama and many other events.
+Sixty-two days of events and presentations were provided to the public at schools and organizations throughout the county; among them were the Oakland Housing Authority Landlord Workshop, Fremont Adult School Career Day, and Ag Day event in Castro Valley, Los Colores Senior Center, Sutter Hotel, Westlake Christian Terrace Apartments, and many other venues.

 We also have an on-going educational project aimed at "rental property management professionals" regarding bed bugs.
 Our goal is to be an educational resource to help the rental property owners, managers, tenants and the public in Alameda County effectively respond to the bed bug infestations in rental housing.
-This project has led to several other bed bug related presentations to senior centers and low income housing venues.